 - Good Will Hunting

 - The Game

 It’s incredibly difficult to break into Hollywood via the spec script scene.
 However, it isn’t impossible.
 In fact, some of the highest-earning screenwriters in the world – such as Shane Black – made a name for themselves with spec scripts.
 Black has sold a myriad of scripts on spec, grossing more than $10 million in reported sales.

 Black did a great job of establishing a mysterious premise with The Long Kiss Goodnight.
-If you’re writing an “original,” AKA a spec that’s not based on an existing IP, then consider utilizing this strategy.
-You’d be surprised just how many genres work with it.
+If you’re writing an “original,” aka a spec that’s not based on an existing IP, then consider utilizing this strategy.
+You’d be surprised just how many movie genres work with it.

 Difference Between Spec Script and Shooting Script